DinhLeGaulois2/en_francais/Quiz-HTML-CSS-jQuery/README.md

 # QUIZ Using HTML, CSS and jQuery
+# [We have a quiz ready for test.
+Replace it we you own by following instruction below]

 ## Aim
 > To create a **Quiz** quickly without using any database (for a lesson, a chapter, a book, a document, etc.) which could work any where without any installation nor compilation.